 - ¼ tsp ground black pepper

 - ¼ cup dried cranberries or blueberries (omit for lower sugar)

 - Put all the ingredients except the meat into a food processor and blend until it becomes finely ground.
-If you don't have a food processor, you can chop the nuts up very finely and then mix it with the remaining spices and coconut aminos.
+If you don’t have a food processor, you can chop the nuts up very finely and then mix it with the remaining spices and coconut aminos.

-- Mix the pecan mixture with the meat by hand until it's all combined.
+- Mix the mixture with the meat by hand until it’s all combined.
 Form the meat into bars that are about 4-5 inches long, two inches wide, and a half inch thick.

 - On the dehydrator tray, place the bars side by side, but not touching, so that air can flow around them.

 - Dehydrate the bars for 6 hours.
 They will darken but still be moist in the middle.